1268/media/readme.md

 ## How to install?

 This module works with Windows, macOS or Linux.
 First, [download Go][2] and extract archive.
-Then download Mech Zip and extract archive.
+Then download Media Zip and extract archive.
 Then navigate to:

 ~~~
-mech-main/cmd/youtube
+media-main/cmd/youtube
 ~~~

 and enter: